wandenberg/puppet-module-nexus3_rest/README.md

 * json
 * erb

+### Enable Script API for Nexus 3.21.2+

+Starting on version 3.21.2 of Nexus, the scripting API is disabled by default, check this [reference](https://issues.sonatype.org/browse/NEXUS-23205) on how to enable it before be able to use this module.

 ## Usage ##

 First of all you need to create a configuration file `$confdir/nexus3_rest.conf` (whereas `$confdir` defaults to